 - Worksheet 1.
-The Freedom Diagram: three concentric circles ٠ - Papers, markers, a comfortable room
+The Freedom Diagram: three concentric circles - Papers, markers, a comfortable room

 If you choose to implement it individually, use the worksheet provided in this activity and share it with your employee.
-Ask him/her to complete it and if he/she feels comfortable he/she come back to discuss it will you.
+Ask him/her to complete it, and if he/she feels comfortable, he/she will come back to discuss it with you.

-If you choose to implement it in a team, invite up to eight people and follow the next eight steps:
+If you choose to implement it in a team, invite up to eight people and follow the following eight steps:

 - 1. Invite your team and present the aim of this meeting. - 2.
 Discuss the definition of self-confidence and self-efficacy and ask your team to brainstorm in that.
 Facilitate a discussion for 10-15 minutes. - 3.
 Distribute the worksheet to the team members. - 4.
-Provide them with some guidelines: In the talent circle, they should answer "What do you naturally shine?", in the fun circle "What do you enjoy doing?" and in the demand "What can you make money at?" - 5.
+Provide them with some guidelines: In the talent circle, they should answer "What do you naturally shine?", in the fun circle "What do you enjoy doing?" and indemand "What can you make money at?" - 5.
 Give them 5 minutes to self-reflect and fill in the circles in the worksheet. - 6.
 Ask them to fill in the worksheet again.
 The points at which two circles are being tangent to each other, write down the common skills (if any).
 Give them 2 minutes. - 7.
 Then, ask them to fill in the common skills (if any) in the centre, where all of the three circles are being tangent.
 Give them 2 minutes. - 8.
-Finally ask them: "What do you observe?", "Are there any common skills?
+Finally, ask them: "What do you observe?", "Are there any common skills?
 Is there any skill that fits these three criteria?"

-By creating this diagram, you will help them to decide what skill they should focus on, so they have a higher chance of success.
+Creating this diagram will help them decide what skill they should focus on, so they have a higher chance of success.